NVIDIA/deepops/examples/kubeflow-pipeline-deploy/README.md

-# NGC TensorRT Inference Server Kubeflow Pipeline
+# NGC Triton Inference Server Kubeflow Pipeline

-This Kubeflow pipeline will deploy a TensorRT Inference Server into a Kubernetes cluster.
+This Kubeflow pipeline will deploy a Triton Inference Server into a Kubernetes cluster.
 Models are contained within and models directory in an NFS server.

 This pipeline aids in the development and testing of end-to-end AI workloads.
-At the end of an AI training job, this pipeline can be executed to deploy a new TensorRT Inference Server.
+At the end of an AI training job, this pipeline can be executed to deploy a new Triton Inference Server.
 This will expose a new endpoint that can be integrated into other components of that application running in QA and development environments.

 ## Overview